Earn CME Credit!

 Earn up to 11.5 AMA PRA Category 1 CME Credits

-The Self-Assessments are self-paced, online examinations that allow you to evaluate your mastery of the subject matter as you progress through the companion American Psychiatric Publishing Textbook.
+The Study Guides (previously called Self-Assessments) are self-paced, online examinations that allow you to evaluate your mastery of the subject matter as you progress through the companion American Psychiatric Publishing Textbook.

 The program provides an easy-to-access and individualized opportunity to gain and assess knowledge of psychiatry, ideally to be undertaken by psychiatrists and residents as part of a comprehensive lifelong learning program in psychiatry.
 It provides a specific educational opportunity for candidates preparing for certification and recertification examinations.

 By participating in the Study Guide program, you will have the opportunity to

 - Improve decision making and patient care

 - Test and assess your knowledge and decision-making skills

 - Earn up to 11.5 AMA PRA Category 1 Credits for each exam

 Participants earn continuing medical education (CME) credits for reviewing the companion The American Psychiatric Publishing Textbook of Forensic Psychiatry, Second Edition assessing their retention of the clinical content of the Textbook by taking the self-assessment exam, and further increasing their clinical knowledge by reviewing the rationale for the correct answers.
 The Answer Guide references relevant text, tables, and figures (including the page number) in the Textbook to allow quick access to needed information.
 Each answer is accompanied by a discussion that addresses not only the correct response but also explains why other responses are not correct.